Long gone are the days when the only way to transfer money between accounts at different banks was by check or cash.

 Keep reading to learn more.

 This is a common feature offered by most banks.
-It allows customers to send funds to an account outside of their institution.
+It allows customers to transfer funds to an account outside of their institution.

 Is the intended recipient of the funds is someone other than yourself?
 If so, Automated Clearing House (ACH) transfers are still an option worth considering.